-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Lewis and Clark Regional Development Council under programs of the federal government for the year ended September 30, 2022.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Lewis and Clark Regional Development Council under programs of the federal government for the year ended September 30, 2023.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of Lewis and Clark Regional Development Council, it is not intended to and does not present the financial statements of the governmental activities, each major fund, and remaining fund information of Lewis and Clark Regional Development Council.
+Because the Schedule presents only a selected portion of the operations of Lewis and Clark Regional Development Council, it is not intended to and does not present the financial position or change in net position of the Lewis and Clark Regional Development Council.